 Contact Dr. Kerry Magruder, Curator, or Donate online.

 More specific requests:

 - Dr. Kerry Magruder, Curator. @ouhoscurator

-- Dr. JoAnn Palmeri, Librarian
+- Dr. JoAnn Palmeri, Research and Undergraduate Outreach Coordinator.

 - calendar: cas.ou.edu/hsci; colloquia, public lectures, brown-bags and other special events.